David Campbell (Australian politician)

-David Andrew Campbell (born 27 July 1957), an Australian former politician, was a Member of the New South Wales Legislative Assembly for Keira between 1999 and 2011.
+David Andrew Campbell (born 27 July 1957) is an Australian former politician who was member of the New South Wales Legislative Assembly for Keira between 1999 and 2011.
 A former Lord Mayor of Wollongong, Campbell was appointed Minister for Police from 2 April 2007 to 5 September 2008, as well as Minister for Transport from 8 September 2008 until his resignation on 20 May 2010, with both positions as part of the NSW Government.
 On 28 September 2010, Campbell announced that he would not seek Labor endorsement for re-election at the 2011 NSW election.

 Background and early years

 Campbell was born in Bulli, New South Wales the son of Margaret and Harry Campbell.
 In 1974, Campbell married Edna and together they have two adult sons.

 Campbell joined the Labor Party in the mid-1970s.
 He was an alderman on the Council of the City of Wollongong from 1987 to 1999 and Lord Mayor from September 1991 to 1999.
 He was appointed a Fellow of the University of Wollongong in 1995.